-This command displays the IP network interfaces, which are configured in the IP Interfaces table.
-It also displays packet statistics for each interface, for example, number of transmitted packets.
-For devices supporting the OSN module, the command also displays the status of the OSN interface.
+This command displays IP network Interfaces, which are configured in the IP Interfaces table, Including packet statistics per interface, for example, number of transmitted packets.
+The command also displays the status of the OSN module (supported only on certain devices).